Our display screen equipment assessments can be provided to whole offices, small groups of employees or single employees / individuals.

 Provided within 48 hours.
 A report is provided detailing the findings of the assessment, any recommendations made and the actions required following the assessment in order to eliminate risk factors and potential problems.

-For further information regarding our services for businesses or to arrange a DSE assessment please call Physio.co.uk on 0330 088 7800 or contact us.
+For further information regarding our services for businesses or to arrange a DSE assessment please email firstname.lastname@example.org or call Physio.co.uk on 0330 088 7800 or contact us.